Credentialing vs. Experience in Integrative Care: What Truly Builds Practitioner Trust

 For clinics and collaborators, credentials reduce risk.
 They provide reassurance that a practitioner has met minimum standards and understands professional responsibility.
 Credentials are especially important when they include:

-However, credentials alone do not reveal how a practitioner shows up in real client interactions.
+However, credentials by themselves do not show how a practitioner interacts with real clients.

 What Experience Actually Builds